Live the Football Fever of Medellín

 As the dates of these matches approach, the Atanasio Girardot Stadium is bursting with people and a party atmosphere breaks out for several days prior to the matches.
 On gameday the city has a feverish pitch to it, with people donning the jerseys of the participating team in barrios all across the city.

-In 2016, Medellín became an example of this feast, when Atlético Nacional defeated the Ecuadorian team, Independiente del Valle, with a goal from Miguel Borja, crowning champion of America for the second time in its history.
+In 2016, Medellín lived this reality when Atlético Nacional defeated the Ecuadorian team, Independiente del Valle, with a goal from Miguel Borja, crowning them champion of America for the second time in its history.
 Only the Seleccion Colombia (The Colombian national soccer team) brings out the same kind of enthusiasm in Los Paisas.

 Tragedy Strikes South American Football